aktgpt/brevis/README.md

 │   ├── train               : scripts requied when running the models in train mode │   └── utils               : utility functions (e.g. for converting the images to numpy arrays for faster data loading) │
-├── config                  : .json files for running the models to reconstruct the three fluorescence channels │
+├── configs                 : .json files for running the models to reconstruct the three fluorescence channels │
 └── exp_stats               : .csv files for image statistics and train/test splits